DoDAO-io/dodao-rust-course/generated/summaries/data_types.md

       ```

  **Variables**
+- Variables are used to store the values of a particular data type
 - Variables and Mutability
   * In Rust, variables are immutable in nature by default.
   * When a variable is immutable, once a value is bound to a name, you can’t change that value